TileDB-Inc/TileDB-Cloud-R/howToBuild.md

 In particular, all manual edits needing re-application should be marked with `MANUAL EDIT AFTER SWAGGER AUTOGEN`.

+Also manually edit `DESCRIPTION`, carrying over manual edits from before the autogen run.

 ## Build and Test

 ```sh